cknd/stackprinter/README.md

 ### Integration with the standard `logging` module

 With a bit of extra plumbing you can log errors like this via the normal `logging` methods, without having to import `stackprinter` at the site of the logging call.
-So you can continue to write nice and simple error handlers like this...
+So you can continue to write nice and simple error handlers like so...

 ```python
 logger = logging.getLogger()